Togo Lawmakers Approve Contested Political Reform - UrduPoint

 Under the new constitution, Togo adopts a parliamentary system, leaving lawmakers to elect the president which would become a largely ceremonial role with a four-year term.

-Under the amendment, power would shift to the new post of president of the council of ministers, a kind of prime minister, who would also be chosen by parliament, which is dominated by Gnassingbe's ruling UNIR party.
+Under the amendment, power would shift to the new post of president of the council of ministers, a kind of prime minister role, who would be the leader of the assembly's majority party.

-That post would have a mandate of six years, though it is unclear whether the president of the council can be re-elected to another term.

 Opposition parties fear Gnassingbe will be appointed by loyalists to the new position, allowing him to stay in power indefinitely.
 He has not commented on the new post.